 We’ll explore the small cabins and abandoned building in Taku Harbor, and gear up for a quiet, reflective paddle inside the safe, protected waters.
 It has been an amazing week of new friends, new challenges, and unparalleled scenery on our nearly 400-mile journey.
 Tonight, we’ll celebrate the many memories we have shared.

-Our eight-day adventure concludes today.
+Our five-day adventure concludes today.
 This morning we’ll cruise back to the comforts of Juneau.
 We're heading north through Stephens Passage, and we’ll be docking right where we started, at Aurora Harbor in downtown Juneau.
 We plan to arrive no later than 12:00 noon, so if you need to catch an afternoon flight, you’ll make it to the airport in plenty of time.

-The chef prepares a salmon quiche and lots of tasty goodies.
+The Chef prepares a salmon quiche and lots of tasty goodies.
 We’ll enjoy breakfast while watching a slideshow of the week’s highlights on the television above the buffet.
 Some are brought to the verge of tears.
 It has been an amazing week, and for many it’s still sinking in...

 The scenic community of Juneau is nestled between forested mountains and the waters of Alaska's Inside Passage.
 The population is 32,500, making it the third most populous city in Alaska (after Anchorage and Fairbanks).
 There's plenty to see while you’re in Juneau, especially in the historic downtown district.
 You'll be able to catch an Alaska Airlines flight today or morrow from Juneau, with connections to Seattle.
-If you’re staying in town tonight, you’re invited to join the crew for Happy Hour at McGivney's Sports Bar and Grill on the main level of Four Points by Sheraton.
+If you’re staying in town tonight, you’re invited to join the Crew for Happy Hour at McGivney's Sports Bar and Grill on the main level of Four Points by Sheraton.